 The hiring process is changing rapidly as our world shifts to remote work.
 While the focus on online hiring has accelerated in recent months, the ability to manage the entire hiring process virtually is not a new concept.

 Online interviews are just one facet of the hiring process that has helped companies hire better teams.

 A recent survey by OfficeTeam revealed that 63% of HR managers use or have used video interviewing in the hiring process.
-Video interviewing is just one example of how recruiters are reaching candidates remotely.
+Video interviewing is just one example of how recruiters are reaching lots of candidates remotely.
 From pre-screening interviews to pre-qualification tests, the online interview process can save recruiters time and money.
 This guide will show you how to utilise the best online interview tools, tips for hosting an online interview successfully, and how to do so at scale.

 What is an online interview?